EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 #### Game Data Structures
 The TicTacToe smart contract hpp file defines the following public data structures to store game information.

 * game - The game data structure contains game data.
 The structure has variables of type eosio::name, for challenger, host, turn and winner.
-Click on this link for a definition of eosio::name [EOSIO Name Structure](https://developers.eos.io/manuals/eosio.cdt/v1.7/structeosio_1_1name "eosio.cdt reference - name structure") .
+Click on this link for a definition of [eosio::name](https://developers.eos.io/manuals/eosio.cdt/v1.7/structeosio_1_1name "eosio.cdt reference - name structure") .
 The structure has a vector representing the game board
 * Games - Games is a type definition that uses a class template.
 Games uses an eosio::muti_index template to define a type which stores a game structure in RAM.
-Clink on this link for more information about eosio::multi_index [EOSIO Multi Index Table](https://developers.eos.io/manuals/eosio.cdt/v1.7/group__multiindex "eosio.cdt reference - multi index table") and click on this link for more general information about multi index tables https://developers.eos.io/welcome/latest/getting-started/smart-contract-development/data-persistence
+Clink on this link for more information on [eosio::multi_index](https://developers.eos.io/manuals/eosio.cdt/v1.7/group__multiindex "eosio.cdt reference - multi index table") and click on this link for more general information about [multi index tables](https://developers.eos.io/welcome/latest/getting-started/smart-contract-development/data-persistence)

 #### Game Actions
 The TicTacToe smart contract  hpp file defines the following four public actions to operate the game logic.